kundanthota/humanet/README.md

 ## Installation

 We recommend creating a new virtual environment for a clean installation of the dependencies.
 All following commands are assumed to be executed within this virtual environment.
-The code has been tested on Ubuntu 18.04, python 3.6 and CUDA 10.0.
+The code has been tested on Scientific Linux 7.9, python 3.8 and CUDA 10.1.

 ```bash
 python3 -m venv humanenv